-8.1.53 In order to deliver the housing requirements for Cheadle set out in Policy SS5 it is estimated that after deducting past completions since 2006 and current commitments, there will need to be a minimum of 1039 additional dwellings provided on new sites.
+In order to deliver the housing requirements for Cheadle set out in Policy SS5 it is 8.1.55 estimated that after deducting past completions since 2006 and current commitments, there will need to be a minimum of 1080 additional dwellings provided on new sites.
 Some of this development will take place in the urban area on a mixture of brownfield and greenfield sites distributed around the town including infill development, redevelopment and conversions.
-In identifying sites preference will be given to brownfield sites particularly sites within or near to the town centre or redevelopment sites.
-The total estimated capacity on sites which could accommodate 10 or more dwellings within the urban area is 441 dwellings, but this may vary as a result of more detailed assessment of sites as part of the Site Allocations DPD.
+In identifying sites encouragement will be given to the use of brownfield sites particularly sites within or near to the town centre or redevelopment sites.
+The total estimated capacity on sites which could accommodate 10 or more dwellings within the urban area is 400 dwellings, but this may vary as a result of more detailed assessment of sites as part of the Site Allocations DPD.
 Additionally, evidence from the SHLAA suggests that a further 100 dwellings could come forward on smaller sites which can accommodate less than 10 dwellings.
-With a 10% allowance for slippage on constrained sites (104 dwellings), this would leave a need for around an additional 602 dwellings to be identified on urban extension sites.
-It is anticipated that land north and north east of Cheadle could accommodate up to 400 dwellings.
+With a 10% allowance for slippage on constrained sites (108 dwellings), this would leave a need for around an additional 688 dwellings to be identified on urban extension sites.
+It is anticipated that land north of Cheadle could accommodate up to 240 dwellings.
 The Site Allocations DPD will identify the extent and scale of specific sites within this broad location, the release if which will be assessed against the release and likely release of land within the urban area.
-In order to provide flexibility to ensure the requirements for Cheadle are able to be met and provide a more sustainable mix of housing sites, it is considered that, rather than identifying any further broad locations, there should be an additional allowance for small urban extensions to come forward, if required to supplement the provision in the urban areas and areas 1 and 2.
-These would not be identified in the Core Strategy, but would come forward through the Site Allocations DPD and be capable of providing up to around 200 dwellings in total.
-The total actual provision from past completions, current commitments, allocations and small sites after deducting an allowance for slippage would be 1208 dwellings for Cheadle (see figure 13).
+In order to provide flexibility to ensure the requirements for Cheadle are able to be met and provide a more sustainable mix of housing sites, it is considered that, rather than identifying any further broad locations, there should be an additional allowance for small urban extensions to come forward, if required to supplement the provision in the urban areas and area 1.
+These would not be identified in the Core Strategy, but would come forward through the Site Allocations DPD and be capable of providing up to around 250 dwellings in total.
+In order to meet the housing requirements for Cheadle there will also be an additional growth allowance of 160 dwellings - this will come forward through the Site Allocations DPD.
+The total actual provision from past completions, current commitments, allocations, growth allowance and small sites after deducting an allowance for slippage would be 1282 dwellings for Cheadle (see figure 13).

 Fig. 13 Anticipated Housing Provision for Cheadle

-TOTAL REQUIREMENT 1210
+TOTAL REQUIREMENT 1320

-Completions since 2006 103
+Completions since 2006 154

-Current Commitments 68
+Current Commitments 86

-New allocations - Within the urban area 441
+New allocations - Within the urban area 400

-New allocations - North and North East of Cheadle 400
+New allocations - North of Cheadle (Area 1) 240

-New allocations - Small urban extensions 200
+New allocations - Small urban extensions 250

 Small sites allowance 100

+Additional growth allowance 160

-TOTAL POTENTIAL PROVISION 1312
+TOTAL POTENTIAL PROVISION 1390

-Slippage allowance -104
+Slippage allowance -108

-TOTAL ACTUAL PROVISION 1208
+TOTAL ACTUAL PROVISION 1282

-Over/under provision -2 ---------------------- ----
+Over/under provision -38 ---------------------- -----

-8.1.54 Employment provision will be met through the expansion of existing employment areas to the south of the town.
+8.1.56 Employment provision will be met through the expansion of existing employment areas to the south of the town.
 This is considered to be the most sustainable location for employment development and will minimise the impact of development on the countryside and existing residential areas.
 The total capacity of the preferred broad locations for employment provision totals 7.6 hectares which exceeds the requirement for Cheadle.
 However, this will provide additional capacity for growth beyond 2026.